 (b) Easter Saturday or the Saturday immediately preceding or succeeding Easter Saturday.

-(2) Subsection (3) applies to any election other than an election held as part of a periodic election.
+(2) Subsection (3) applies to any election other than an election that is, or is held as part of, a periodic election.

 (3) The date fixed for the polling in an election to which this subsection applies shall be a Saturday that —